+Responsible

-Responsible Business Behavior GRI 2-23
+Business Behavior GRI 2-23

-uisa contributes to sustainable development and inclusive growth, working to defend the environment and respect human rights.
+working to defend the environment and respect human rights.

 We act in accordance with the Federal Constitution, the Universal Declaration of Human Rights (UN), and the Declaration of the International Labor Organization (ILO).
 Our commitments also cover business practices to combat corruption, disseminating them throughout the value chain, raising awareness and demanding ethical conduct from our senior management, our employees, partners and suppliers.